- This is the Honest Vendor Rating for SAP.

 Consulting and Support

-SAP’s own consultants have a good talent level, although they are quite often pressured to not tell the client the truth by account management.
+SAP’s consultants have a good talent level, although they are quite often pressured to not tell the client the truth by account management.
 However, the problem with evaluating SAP is that they staff only a small percentage of the overall number of consultants that implement their software.
 SAP has no interest in staffing most of its projects, or at least it has not historically.
-This is because they have outsourced their consulting to the major consulting companies in the “great compromise,” which was performed to get the major consulting companies to recommend their products.
+This is because they have outsourced their consulting to the major consulting companies in the “great compromise,” which was performed to get the significant consulting companies to recommend their products.
 If SAP were to build up its consulting practice, it would be competing with the consulting companies who would cease to recommend them.
-This partnership is critical because, without continual recommendations from consulting companies, we predict SAP’s market share would swiftly decline, as SAP cannot compete on the basis of its product on a level playing field.
+This partnership is critical because, without continual recommendations from consulting companies, we predict SAP’s market share would swiftly decline, as SAP cannot compete based on its product on a level playing field.

 The only slight innovation that we can find to SAP thought its history has been when it effectively combined a wide variety of functionality into a single application.
-This was not a new idea at the time as all of the companies in the ERP space were doing it, however, because of SAP’s strong adherence to rules, they were able to build what was considered the most well-integrated ERP system.
-All subsequent developments have simply been copied from other vendors or from textbooks.
+This was not a new idea at the time as all of the companies in the ERP space were doing it, however, because of SAP’s steadfast adherence to rules, they were able to build what was considered the most well-integrated ERP system.
+All subsequent developments have been copied from other vendors or textbooks.
 Some of SAP’s software is taken and unaccredited to other software vendors such as APO which is partially based on their partnership with i2 Technologies.
-Their SPP application is essentially based upon their partnership with MCA Solutions.
+Their SPP application is primarily based upon their partnership with MCA Solutions.

-The problem with this copy and paste approach to software development is it means that much of SAP’s software has been developed without any authentic knowledge or experience in subject matter or clients – which explains why so much of SAP’s overall functionality works in just a limited way or does not work at all.
-SAP is continually on the lookout for functionality they can copy from other vendors and incorporate into their own products because they are not able to innovate internally.
+The problem with this copy and paste approach to software development is it means that much of SAP’s software has been developed without any authentic knowledge or experience in subject matter or clients.
+This explains why so much of SAP’s overall functionality works in just a limited way or does not work at all.
+SAP is continually on the lookout for functionality they can copy from other vendors and incorporate into their products because they are not able to innovate internally.
 They access this information by developing a “partnership” with the software vendor, and then cancel the partnership when they have the information that they need.